ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 ## Understanding the default vSRX configuration
 {: #vcsvsrx-planning-default-vsrx}

-Understanding the default configuration assists in both an understanding of the vSRX HA Chassis Cluster and IBM Cloud underlay networking.
+Understanding the default configuration assists in both an understanding of the vSRX HA Chassis Cluster and {{site.data.keyword.cloud_notm}} underlay networking.
 The default configuration is the base upon which all further integration is executed.

 For more information, see [Understanding the vSRX Default Configuration](/docs/vsrx?topic=vsrx-understanding-the-vsrx-default-configuration#understanding-the-vsrx-default-configuration) and [IBM Cloud IaaS vSRX default configuration](/docs/vmwaresolutions?topic=vmwaresolutions-vcsvsrx-iaas-def-config).